Growing a Facebook page for a blog can be really difficult.

-I recently boosted a blog post for £1 to my existing likers and their friends, as a bit of an experiment.
+A while ago, I boosted a blog post for £1 to my existing likers and their friends, as a bit of an experiment.
 Did it set the world on fire?
-No. It reached about 500 more people than it would have (so about 4500 in total), received a few more likes and around 25 hits on the website.
+No. It reached about 500 more people than it would have, received a few more likes and around 25 hits on the website.
 So about 4p a page view.

 The same could be said about increasing your following though running competitions and giveaways.
 Although it is against Facebook rules to require a page like as a condition of entry, many companies and bloggers take the risk and it can be a good way to boost numbers, but although I’m sure not all of those who find your page via a competition will hide your feed or unlike it intermediately after the competition is over, it isn’t necessarily a good way to find engaged page likers.
 Plus you really need to be aware that if you do this, you could find your page closed with no comeback.

 Personally, I think building up your page likers organically, although it might take a while, is infinitely more rewarding and if someone clicks ‘like’ because they actually like you, they are much more likely to interact and read your blog.

 And after all, that’s what it’s all about, isn’t it?

 Updated December 2018